FACT: Keeping your feet warm during the winter months isn’t easy.

 - Temperature controls are located on the sock

 - Socks need to be hand-washed

-Heated insoles (a.k.a. heated shoe inserts) are aftermarket insoles that you can insert into your hiking boots or walking shoes for outdoor activities in the winter.
+Heated insoles (a.k.a. heated shoe inserts) are aftermarket insoles that you can insert into your hiking boots for support and comfortability during your outdoor activities in the winter.

 Shaped just like a normal pair of insoles, heated models, such as the Aroma Season Rechargeable Heated Insoles and the Thermrup Electric Heated Insoles, come with a remote control that allows you to set the temperature of your boots for enhanced foot comfort in cold climates.

 - Don’t need to be washed after each trip